NeilHe2011/MagniAssist/AssemblyTutorial.md

 # Programming MagniAssist

 Now that MagniAssist is all assembled all that is left is programming it!
-You can get creative and program it to your hearts content!
+You can get creative and program it however you want to your hearts content!